panin-anan/pcl_processing_ros2/README.md

 ### pcl_publish_manual
-A node that can be used to manually publish saved point cloud to pcl_processing, in order to manually evaluate tested data/point clouds. use Key P to initiate UI and load desired pairs of point cloud for evaluation.
+A node that can be used to manually publish saved point cloud to `pcl_processing` node from selected point cloud files(.ply), in order to manually evaluate tested data/point clouds. use Key P to initiate UI and load desired pairs of point cloud for evaluation.
 The point clouds are also visualize in rviz.

 Parameters: